drshahizan/Python_EDA/Malaysia EDA/Meow/readme.md

 | vent_port | total available portable ventilators|
 | icu_x | total number of individuals in category x under intensive care, where x can be suspected/probable(icu_pui), COVID-19 positive(icu_covid), or non-COVID(icu_noncovid); this is a stock variable |
 | vent_x | total number of individuals in category x on mechanical ventilation, where x can be suspected/probable(vent_pui), COVID-19 positive (vent_covid), or non-COVID(vent_noncovid); this is a stock variable |

-1. date: yyyy-mm-dd format; data correct as of 2359hrs on that date

-2. state:name of state, with similar qualification on exhaustiveness of date-state combos as PKRC data

-3. beds_icu_total: total critical care beds available (with related medical infrastructure)

-4. beds_icu_covid: total critical care beds dedicated for COVID-19

-5. vent: total available ventilators 6. vent_port: total available portable ventilators

-6. icu_x: total number of individuals in category x under intensive care, where x can be suspected/probable(icu_pui), COVID-19 positive(icu_covid), or non-COVID(icu_noncovid); this is a stock variable

-7. vent_x: total number of individuals in category x on mechanical ventilation, where x can be suspected/probable(vent_pui), COVID-19 positive (vent_covid), or non-COVID(vent_noncovid); this is a stock variable